ritupatil5516-code/Sample-project/core/context/packs/policy_rules.md

-- Use policy snippets from Agreement.pdf for explanations.
+- Use policy snippets from Agreement PDF for explanations.
 - Do not fabricate rule text.